NoumanAMalik/NoumanAMalik/README.md

 Hi, I am Nouman Malik

 Here are a few quick things about me:
-- I am currently a student at the University of Windsor, in my third year of Computer Science
+- I am graduating from the University of Windsor with a degree in Comp Sci
-- I am working full time at the University as a Web Developer
+- Did at internship at the University as a Web Developer
-- Even though I am a web developer, I really enjoy making algorithm based solutions for problems in C++
+- Even though my experience is as a web developer, I really enjoy making algorithm based solutions for problems in C++
 - I also don't want to be a web developer forever.
 I like challenges, but not in the form of "Why isn't this div centering??"
 - I might be addicted to iced coffee
 - My favorite thing to do is get excited about an idea, make 5% of it and then get bored and move onto something else [^1]